yachielab/QUEEN/README.md

-# dna.py Installation and User Manual
+# dnaquine.py Installation and User Manual
-dna.py is a Python module that enables users to handle annotated double-stranded DNA objects universally and design molecular cloning of new plasmids and DNA parts using existing annotated DNA files.
-In dna.py, all of the manipulations required in DNA engineering were covered by four simple operational functions: “cut,” “flip,” “end-modification,” and “join.”
-Using dna.py, a new plasmid construction process can be designed by programming a Python script or by an interactive interpreter under Jupyter Notebook.
-The designed DNA can be output as a GenBank format file including its building procedure and used to design other molecular cloning processes.
+dnaquine.py is a Python module that enables universal editing and annotation of double-stranded DNA objects for designing molecular cloning and simulating genome editing, DNA recombination and genetic circuits based on such.
+DNA parts information can be imported from external annotated DNA files.
+Output .q.gb (“quine” GenBank format) file encodes the full information of the constructed DNA and a quine code that can self-reproduce the file itself.
+In dnaquine.py, all of the manipulations required in DNA engineering are covered by five operational functions “cut,” “end-modification,” “flip,” “join,” and more like a super function “edit” along with various analytical and visualization functions.
+A new plasmid can be designed by programming a Python script or by an interactive interpreter under Jupyter Notebook.
+The designed DNA can be output as a q.gb that encode a quine code to reproduce the file itself.
+Therefore, designing DNA using dnaquine.py autonomously generate a process description for its perfect reproduction.

 ## Software dependency
 - python 3.8.0 or later
-- biopython 1.7.8 later

 ## Installation
 1. Download the software by  ````git clone https://github.com/yachielab/dna.py````